Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Introduction

-\begin{enumerate} \item The definition and implementation of the Discrete Order Sheaf for preference profiles. \item The rigorous definition of the Obstruction Locus ($\Omega_1$) and the Incompatibility Index ($|\Omega_1|$), with clear explanation of what this quantity measures. \item Experimental evidence showing how $|\Omega_1|$ varies with profile changes, using both a stochastic interpolation model (demonstrating emergent transitions) and illustrative deterministic examples. \item Implementation of the rigorous sheaf-theoretic pushforward ($\pi_*$), revealing that merging conflicts transforms edge obstructions into local impossibilities (empty stalks). \end{enumerate}
+\begin{enumerate} \item The definition and implementation of the Discrete Order Sheaf for preference profiles. \item The definition of the Obstruction Locus ($\Omega_1$) and the Incompatibility Index ($|\Omega_1|$), with clear explanation of what this quantity measures. \item Experimental evidence showing how $|\Omega_1|$ varies with profile changes, using both a stochastic interpolation model and illustrative deterministic examples. \item Implementation of the sheaf-theoretic pushforward ($\pi_*$), revealing that merging conflicts transforms edge obstructions into local impossibilities (empty stalks). \end{enumerate}